JimDesu/basis-lang/spec.md

 ### 6.12 Create Write-Once

-A CREATE parameter (`'name`) discharges the **write-once-on-success** rule: the callee's body must write the slot exactly once on every path that reaches a successful exit.
+**CREATE writes once, at the end &mdash; compute, then commit.** A CREATE parameter (`'name`) discharges the **write-once-on-success** rule: the callee's body must write the slot exactly once on every path that reaches a successful exit.
 Paths that reach a failure exit are exempt from the obligation &mdash; the failure-atomicity principle commits that CREATE slots are never partially written when a command fails.

 The rule is structural, not stylistic.
 There is no "you may write twice if you also clear in between" alternative, and there is no in-place-update form for CREATE parameters.
 The body must produce exactly one write to each CREATE slot per successful path.
 Failure to write a CREATE parameter on some successful path is a static error; writing it more than once on the same path is also a static error.